 Rachel Davies believes there is not one Agile solution for everybody, but rather each team should learn how to evolve their own methods and process that fit to their environment.

 InfoQ.com is a web app/portal implemented with the latest in portal technology and web development.
-This session shows the good, the bad, and the ugly of building InfoQ.com; from (lack of) initial requirements, design/implementation choices, deployment issues, and lessons learned along the way.
-The talk examines features of the site and their implementation in the web layer, domain model, and DB.
+This session shows the good, the bad, and the ugly of building InfoQ.com in all layers.